 The new building—our current building—has a spacious atrium, the checkout desk, the children’s room, adult and children’s DVD collections, audiobooks, an area for mending and processing materials, and the large meeting room on the main floor.
 Upstairs is the adult collection (which includes fiction and nonfiction), the Spanish language collection, the young adult area, microfilm, and reference materials.
 Another upstairs feature is the Kansas Room, which houses the magazine and newspaper reading space as well as books about Kansas.
 The library also provides computers for public use and free Wi-Fi.

 In 2001, the library removed the card catalogs and purchased an automated library system.
 The new system gave patrons online access to the digital catalog and modernized processing internally.
 In 2017, the library moved to a newer, more streamlined automated library system, giving patrons even more access to their accounts and allowing the integration of the catalog and digital resources with the website.
 In 2019, the library celebrated its 150th anniversary.
 In 2020, the library went fine-free for most items, making our library more accessible to patrons.
 With funds from the 2019 Match Day fundraiser, the library was able to purchase a van to visit more sites in Emporia and expand the library's outreach capabilities.
-During the COVID-19 pandemic, the library added RFID technology and pickup services, making it easier for patron to access library services and materials.
+During the COVID-19 pandemic, the library added RFID technology and pickup services, to make it easier for patron to access library services and materials.
 The library's building has had a number of improvements, including skylight repair (2021), new front doors (2023), and new book drops for the parking lot (2024).
 The library continues to adapt its services and resources based on the needs of the community and continues to upgrade the building when possible.